kznrluk/aski/README.md

 `aski` is a feature-rich ChatGPT client for the terminal.
 In addition to regular conversations, it offers various features such as saving and restoring conversation history, moving to and editing arbitrary conversations.

 ## Features
-- Written in Go, so it can be used on any platform that supports Go.
+- It is written in Go, which allows for cross-platform compatibility on systems that support Go.
 - Works in the shell, compatible with PowerShell and Terminal.
-- GPT4 supported
+- Support for GPT-4 Turbo (Preview)
 - Save and restore conversation history
 - Move to any point in the conversation
 - File attachment with GLOB support